 Metering Equipment: Approximately $240 (price varies, contact SEC Engineering department for an updated price or pricing for your specific needs)

 Note: This rate requires two (2) meters: main meter (rate 1) records base electric use and QHP sub meter (rate 11) which records heating and cooling electric use.
 Both meters are billed on one bill at separate rates.
-First meter facility charge is $52.00 per month with the second meter priced at $5.00 per month.
-Total facility charge on bill will show $57.00 per month (reflects the combined facility charges of the two meters).
+First meter service availability charge is $58.00 per month with the second meter priced at $5.00 per month.
+Total service availability charge on the bill will show $63.00 per month (reflects the combined facility charges of the two meters).

 Other provisions may apply to the rate schedules listed above.
 For detailed information regarding rates, rebates, etc., please contact Shelby Electric Cooperative.
 The Cooperative does reserve the right to revise the schedules as deemed necessary and appropriate.